REJI MATHEW, PHD, LCSW, REAT

 INTERMODAL ARTIST

 The expressive arts are central to my worldview, work, life, and social activism.
 I am an award-winning intermodal artist, thinker, educator, and neuroscience-informed psychotherapist.
-Thinking and working integratively are innate to my intellectual inquiry and creative art-making method.
-My therapeutic expressive arts philosophy is grounded in several core principles which comprise my approach to healing, teaching, and training.
+Integrating different art forms is intrinsic to my creative process and therapeutic approach.
+My philosophy for therapeutic expressive arts is grounded in several core principles that inform my approach to healing, teaching, and training.

-My therapeutic worldview is a narratology-narrative therapy lens.
-This intersects with a commitment to understanding the complex identities we hold including class, culture, location, gender, race, ethnicity, religion, sexual orientation, and accessibility.
+My therapeutic worldview is based on narratology and narrative therapy.
+This intersects with a commitment to understanding our complex identities, including class, culture, location, gender, race, ethnicity, religion, sexual orientation, and accessibility.
 I begin my understanding of a person in the context of time, place, and culture.

-My graduate education at New York University in social work, cultural studies, and community health shaped my therapeutic framework.
-I specialize in evidence-based treatment approaches; I both practice and teach classes on cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), interpersonal psychotherapy (IPT), mindfulness, positive psychology (PP), resiliency, and mind-body wellness.
+My graduate education in social work, cultural studies, and community health at New York University shaped my therapeutic framework.
+I specialize in evidence-based treatment approaches, such as cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), interpersonal psychotherapy (IPT), mindfulness, positive psychology (PP), resiliency, and mind-body wellness.
 My approach is also trauma-informed, and I have trained in eye movement desensitization reprocessing (EMDR).

 |

-Human experience can sometimes defy language, and the arts can provide the safety of aesthetic distance and limitless accessible entry points through movement, sound, story, art, and imagination to find one's personal narrative.
-In the expressive arts, intermodal is a concept which offers the arts as processing tools.
-The idea of the "intermodal invitation" guides my counseling approach; specifically, how does this person or community enter their inner world?
+Human experience can sometimes defy language, and the arts can provide the safety of aesthetic distance and limitless accessible entry points through movement, sound, story, art, and imagination to find one's narrative.
+In the expressive arts, intermodal is a concept that offers the arts as a processing tool.
+The "intermodal invitation" conceptualization guides my counseling approach; specifically, how does this person or community enter their inner world?

 |

-In my expressive training, I have built a broad palette: For art, I work with digital - animation art, drawing, and sketching as my visual processing tools.
-For writing/poetry, my background in journalistic writing helps me understand how narratives are constructed and re-imagined.
+In my expressive training, I have built a broad palette: for art, I work with digital animation, drawing, and sketching as my visual processing tools.
+For writing and poetry, my background in journalistic writing helps me understand how narratives are constructed and re-imagined.

 In drama, I specialize in using improv as a tool to cultivate spontaneity.
 I also have a passion for cinema therapy, using short films as a tool for processing complex emotions.
 Lastly, dance/movement and music are intertwined expressive forms for me.
-As a disability - accessibility advocate, I have both studied and witnessed firsthand the power of music, movement, and imagery as a tool in neuro-medical-rehabilitation recovery.
-The Dance for PD (Parkinson's Disease) model is powerful source of inspiration for me informing my creative process and philosophy.
+As a disability and accessibility advocate, I have both studied and witnessed firsthand the power of music, movement, and imagery as a resource in neuro-medical-rehabilitation recovery.
+The Dance for PD (Parkinson's Disease) model is a powerful source of inspiration for me, informing my creative process and philosophy.

 In my expressive arts training, I have also learned that each person has an expressive range, and methods of therapeutic expressive play can be a path for self-expansion, problem-solving, and developmental growth.
-In 2020, I received an ARTS Leadership award from the BRIDGES, the Rockland Independent Living Center for Independent living for my community-based arts initiatives.
+In 2020, I received an ARTS Leadership award from BRIDGES, the Rockland Independent Living Center, for my community-based arts initiatives.

 For my own arts-based work, I am an intermodal artist.
 My current art practice includes arts advocacy and art creation.
 My art installations are intermodal, and I create work in several mediums: visual, narrative, animation, and live spoken-word performance.
 My art explores themes of wonder, resiliency, and expressive play.
-I am a board member of BRIDGES, the Rockland Independent Living Center for Independent Living, and on the advisory board for Rockland Music Conservatory I am also honored to be the Arts Accessibility Educator - Activist for Anti-Racists Art Teachers.
+In my Expressive Arts advocacy work, I serve on several boards and advisory committees:

 COPYRIGHTNo part of this web site or blog may be reproduced without written consent from the author.
 Reji Mathew, PhD- Writer © 2022.
 All Rights Reserved.